Category Archives: Uncategorized

 Practicing Safe Circus – Setting Boundaries

-Whether we’re training on our own or heading in for our first post-covid lesson, we’ll want to practice some safe circus.
+Whether we’re training on our own or heading in for our first post-break lesson, we’ll want to practice some safe circus.

 • Students